belousm/midas/README.md

 # test-midas

 Dear reviewer, glad to welcome you to this project.
+If you have question about this project, please, reach out me in [telegram](https://t.me/belousm).

 To test the functionality of the code, try to run it with different configurations, follow these steps:

+### Stepd to run code
 1. Clone repo
 ```
 git clone git@github.com:belousm/midas.git